 These women shared stories that mattered.
 Learn how you can do it, too!

 “The women featured are all skilled storytellers who have made a difference in our world.
 The result is revealing and powerful.
 It’s a great read.”

 Nancy Glass, Emmy-winning Executive Producer, Glass Entertainment Group

-Patricia Caso Presentation at the Fairfield Museum & History Center, Fairfield, Connecticut
+Patricia Caso Presentation Fairfield Museum & History Center Fairfield, Connecticut

 The Women Behind the Book

 We are friends, fellow broadcasters and journalists who have worked together in some cases for many years.
 Our backgrounds are varied, but a common thread is that we all care deeply about telling the stories of people who are solving problems and improving the lives of others.

 We want to spread their messages of hope and optimism.

 Co-Editors Pamela and Patricia have had several decades of experience producing and creating a variety of network and cable programs, many of which have been aimed at a female audience.